 Highlight 2: The 7% Goods and Services Tax (GST) rate remains for now

 Goods and Services Tax rates will not increase this year or in 2021.
 The government may increase GST between 2022 to 2025, to fund future Budgets.
 However, this will be offset by the GST Assurance Package which will cushion the increase in GST.
 DPM Heng has noted that an enhanced GST Voucher Scheme and a U-Save Special Payment will be implemented.
-As per current practice, GST will continue to be absorbed for publicly subsidized healthcare and education.
+As per current practice, GST will continue to be absorbed for publicly subsidised healthcare and education.

 Highlight 3: Matched Retirement Savings Scheme

 The Government will match every dollar of cash top-ups made to the CPF Retirement Account for lower income Singaporeans who are unable to set aside the prevailing Basic Retirement Sum (currently $90,500).
-For working Singaporeans with elderly parents, they are now more incentivized to do a cash top-up for their parents' RA.
+For working Singaporeans with elderly parents, they are now more incentivised to do a cash top-up for their parents' RA.
 Not only will their parents get to enjoy a cash match from the government of up to $600, they'll also receive additional tax relief for themselves.